3DiVi/nuitrack-sdk/doc/Unity_RGB_Skeletons.md

 2. Create two prefabs to display a user's skeleton (a ball for a joint and a line for a connection).
 As an option, you can use the prefabs from **NuitrackSDK.unitypackage** (**Assets/NuitrackSDK/Tutorials/RGBandSkeletons/Prefabs (JointUI and ConnectionUI)**).
 3. Create a new script and name it `SimpleSkeletonAvatar`.
 In this script, determine tracking and displaying of a single skeleton.
 4. Create a new bool variable `autoProcessing`.
 If we need to process only one skeleton, we set the value of this variable to `true` and Nuitrack passes all data about this skeleton.
 At this stage, this is quite sufficient because we want to display only one skeleton.
 However, when it comes to displaying several skeletons, we'll need additional components, because multiple skeletons cannot be processed automatically.
 5. Create two fields for the joint and connection prefabs: `jointPrefab` and `connectionPrefab`.
+And field `parentRect` where the avatar RectTransform will be stored

 ```cs
 using System.Collections.Generic;